 During the conflicts of that time, the Nasivern’s rudimentary space faring yielded results, they managed to establish contact with the planet Orbis.
 While they were open to the prospect of establishing amiable relations with the humans of Orbis, a unique alliance was formed with the Nation of Vaifen.
 Aeoros Isthal, son of the legendary White Blaze Isthara, was the architect of cementing the special relations between Vaifen and the Nasivern.

-What was conversed between Aeoros Isthal and the ruler of Vaifen, King Sulwyn Starsong, as well as the circumstances that led the forming of said alliance are not known to the public; it was a move that shocked the world of Orbis, specially its Union of Nations.
-The Union became way of the Nasivern, not fond of the increasingly friendly relations between Vaifen and the Nasivern.
+What was conversed between Aeoros Isthal and the ruler of Vaifen, King Sulwyn Starsong, as well as the circumstances that led to the forming of said alliance are not known to the public; it was a move that shocked the world of Orbis, especially the Union of Nations.
+The Union became wary of the Nasivern, not fond of the increasingly friendly relations between Vaifen and the Nasivern.

 Relations between the Nasivern and Vaifen were cemented after the Nasivern aided the small Nation-state against their war with the much larger Republic of Svarzfal.
-Aeoros Isthal, now the new leader of Daybreak, aided Vaifen against the much larger Svarzfal forces, turning the tide of the conflict, which ended in an armistice.
+Aeoros Isthal, now the new leader of Daybreak, aided Vaifen against the Svarzfal forces, turning the tide of the conflict from what would’ve been a decisive Svarzfal victory into an armistice.

 A tranquil period of cooperation between Nasivern and Orbis continued, which was interrupted when the Nasivern home world was attacked by an invading extraterrestrial fleet known as The Estremoz, who proclaimed that they had arrived to cleanse the galaxy of the Nasivern’s sinful existence.

 The humans of Orbis were too technologically inferior to be of any assistance, the Nasivern had to rise up in arms alone to protect their planet.
 While they fought valiantly and admirably, they were no match for the overwhelming invading force.